SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-This API will provide the number of tries that an employee has made for uploading the Driving License ID , the Passport and also the number of tries an employee has made on the KBA.
+This API will provide the number of tries that an employee has made for uploading the Driving License ID, the Passport and also the number of tries an employee has made on the KBA (Knowledge Based Quiz).
 The maximum allowed limit is 2 per method per candidate.

 ## Get Candidate Info